 Where to Stay Near Machu Picchu

 - Belmond Sanctuary Lodge – The only hotel located right next to Machu Picchu.
 A great experience!
+Book on Expedia.
 Read more about it in this review.

 These are equally great hotels, but you won’t have to spend quite as much:

-- Casa del Sol Machu Picchu – Beautiful property, very close to the train station (get a room overlooking the river)
+- Casa del Sol Machu Picchu – Beautiful property, very close to the train station Book on Expedia

 - Inkaterra – Hotel offers eco tours.
-Breakfast and dinner are included in the price.
+Breakfast and dinner are included in the price Book on Expedia

 Pro Tip: If you choose a hotel near the train tracks (which is most of them) be sure to ask for a room on the opposite side of the hotel from the train, or you’ll hear and feel the trains lumbering buy until the early morning.